anurag2801/DevOps-Project1/README.md

        - Monitor pipeline execution in the Jenkins console for progress and logs.

   -  **Validation:**
-        -Verify infrastructure deployment in the AWS Management Console.
+      - Verify infrastructure deployment in the AWS Management Console.
-        -SSH into the EC2 instance to verify installations of Docker, AWS CLI, and Docker Compose.
+      - SSH into the EC2 instance to verify installations of Docker, AWS CLI, and Docker Compose.

 ## Security Considerations